Enterovirus 71: China

 HFMD was recognized in China in the 1980s, and EV71 was first isolated in China from HFMD vesicle fluid in 1987 by Zhi-Ming Zheng at Virus Research Institute, Hubei Medical University.
 From 1999 to 2004, there were no epidemics of hand, foot, and mouth disease in Shenzhen, People's Republic of China, but each year there were small, local outbreaks associated with only a few cases of neurological disease and no reported fatalities.
 Genetic analysis revealed 19 cases of EV71 among 147 children who had hand, foot, and mouth disease in Shenzhen during this time.

 Until 2008, no large EV71 epidemic had been reported on the Chinese mainland, but sporadic infections were common in the southeast coastal area as well as in inland regions, such as Beijing, Chongqing, and Jinan.
 From 1998 to 2004, the only EV71 viruses identified on mainland China belonged to the genotype C4, indicating far less variety in China than in Taiwan.

 On May 3, 2008, Chinese health authorities reported a major outbreak of EV71 enterovirus in Fuyang City and other localities in Anhui, Zhejiang, and Guangdong provinces.
 As of May 3, 2008, 3736 cases occurring mainly in children were reported, with 22 dead and 42 critically ill.
 Some 415 new cases were reported in 24 hours in Fuyang City alone.
 As of May 5, 2008, 6,300 were sickened by the viral outbreak which killed another child in Zhejiang, raising the death toll to 26 children, with 1,198 other children affected in that province alone.

 Specifically, an additional 5,151 cases were reported in Anhui province, with scores more in 4 other provinces.
 8,531 cases of children infected with hand-foot-mouth disease (HFMD) were reported in China.
 All the children infected were aged below 6, with most of them being under 2.

-As of May, 7 contagious HFMD led to 28 deaths.
+As of May 7, contagious HFMD had led to 28 deaths.
 Xinhua reported the number of people infected also rose from 4,000 to 15,799.